tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_6.md

 Xuan approaches me with a chilling smile, his eyes glinting with [malevolence](https://www.reddit.com/r/nosleep/comments/1581vef/our_search_for_a_missing_teen_uncovered_the/).
 He reaches down, his fingers deftly finding the C-4 charge I had strapped to the Void Whisperer.
 His movements are precise, those of a man who knows exactly what he's doing.

 Xuan's voice echoes through the chamber, a twisted symphony of arrogance and provocation.
 "Chị Reine ơi," he calls out, his words dripping with a malicious glee.
 "I know you can hear me.
 You have the detonator, don't you?
 Go on, sister, press it.
 End this.
-End me.
-End the Void Whisperer."
+End me."

 His taunt is a vile serpent, slithering through the air, reaching out to where I know Reine is hiding, listening.
 There's a venomous certainty in his tone, a confidence that knows its target too well.
 "But you won't, will you?" he continues, a cruel laugh punctuating his words.
 "Because doing so would mean killing your beloved Ash.
 And we both know you don't have the heart for that."

 The chamber is silent, a tense pause hanging in the air.
 I can almost feel Reine's turmoil, her desperation and rage a palpable force.
 It’s a twisted game, a cruel manipulation of her love for me.

 With a few swift motions, Xuan disconnects the wires of the charge, his fingers moving with a sinister grace.
 He holds the explosive up, examining it with a perverse curiosity.
 As he does, something chilling happens.
-The dark, inhuman patterns that I glimpsed beneath his cloak begin to writhe and pulse, creeping out like tendrils of shadow.The patterns extend down his arms, reaching his hands.
+The dark, inhuman patterns that I glimpsed beneath his cloak begin to writhe and pulse, creeping out like tendrils of shadow.

+The patterns extend down his arms, reaching his hands.
 They encircle the C-4, and in a moment that feels both terrifying and mesmerizing, the dark force consumes the explosive.
 It's not just a simple destruction; it's an absorption, a controlled implosion that defies the laws of physics.
 The plastic explosive disintegrates, collapsing into itself in a spectacular display of dark energy, leaving no trace behind.

 He turns his attention now fully on me.
 "You and Reine, always playing the heroes.
 But this is beyond your comprehension, beyond your petty sense of justice."